AlexWoods1/EMGflappybird/README.md

 For re-running the Python files, run step #6 again.

-To delete the files and exit the virtual environment, run in Git Bash.
+To delete the files and exit the virtual environment, run in Git Bash

 deactivate && cd .. && rm -rf EMGFlappyBird

+if you need to install python, download python version 3.12.6

+py install 3.12.6

 ## Authors
 * Alex Woods